thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 There are several commonly used browser emulators.
 Some, like [Goutte](https://github.com/fabpot/goutte), are very fast, but don't support JavaScript.
 Others, like [Selenium](http://www.seleniumhq.org/) and [Firefox](http://www.firefox.com), are full-featured browsers, but will run more slowly.

-So when you hear people talking about behat, they're usually talking about all three components: behat, Mink, and browser emulators.
+So when you hear people talking about behat, they're usually talking about all three components: Behat, Mink, and browser emulators.

 ## Why Behat Versus Others?